 - 1) Turn OFF the cold water supply to RO system.
-Turn OFF tank ball valve.
-Turn on RO faucet lever briefly - Iurn OFF the cold water supply to RO system.
-Turn OFF tank ball valve.
-Turn on RO faucet lever briefly to relief the built-up pressure inside the RO system.
-This will make opening the housings easier. - 2) See Fig.14C Page 21.
+Turn OFF tank ball-valve.
+Lift up RO faucet lever briefly to relief the built-up pressure inside the RO system.
+This will make opening the housings easier. - 2) See Fig.14C Page 22.
 Locate the Membrane housing on the system (labeled "Membrane").
 Remove the WHITE tubing from the housing's cap at point D. To remove tubing, Push In and Hold Down on the collet ring square against the fitting.
 With the collet held in this position the tube can be removed.
 Open up the cap (turn counter-clockwise) See Fig.14A.
 Using a plier, remove the used membrane for disposal. - 3) Once the membrane is removed, please tilt the RO system at an angle to drain out residual water from inside the membrane housing and insert the new membrane using a plier.
 Push membrane into housing.
 Avoid touching the Membrane with your hands to prevent contamination! - 4) Important!
-Make sure the "double-ring" end of the membrane goes into the housing first as shown in Fig.14B.
+Make sure the "double-ring" end of the membrane goes into the housing first as shown in Fig. 14B.
 The membrane cannot filter water if it's inserted in the WRONG direction!

-- 5) Close the housing cap.
+5) Close the housing cap.
 Reconnect the WHITE tubing to the cap.
 Turn on the cold water supply and tank valve.
-Let the RO system run to re-fill the tank (takes about 2-3 hours). - 6) Check for leaks! - 7) Drain the first tank of water (through faucet) to flush out the new membrane!
+Let the RO system run to re-fill the tank (takes about 2-3 hours).

+6) Check for leaks!

+7) Drain the first tank of water (through faucet) to flush out the new membrane!
 The 2nd tank of water is ready for use.